andyhinh/PasswordWorkshop/README.md

 Single Crack:
 <ul>
     <li>
         It will take the username or any additional information given to be used to its advantage.
-If there is multply accounts it was         being fed from, it will use any passwords it cracked to be used against the rest as well as, the same salt.
+If there are multply accounts it was         being fed from, it will use any passwords it cracked to be used against the rest as well as, the same salt.
 I will explain            salt later in the workshop.
     </li>
 </ul>
 Incremental: